-The kinesiology content area on the MBLEx represents 12% of the massage exam.
+The kinesiology content area on the MBLEx in 2021 represents 12% of the massage exam.
 This section tests your understanding of muscle tissue characteristics, components and contractions.
 You will need to know the specific muscle locations and attachment points, and also joint structure and function.

 I will also point out some key root words, prefixes and suffixes that will help you to decode and remember important terminology for the kinesiology content area.

 This post focuses on the components and characteristics of skeletal muscle tissue, and how contraction occurs.

 There are different types of muscles in the body, including skeletal muscle, smooth muscle and cardiac muscle.
 Since this post is about kinesiology, I will focus on skeletal muscle tissue and leave cardiac and smooth muscle for another post.

 Let’s start by looking at a single muscle.
 The biceps for example.

 Every skeletal muscle is surrounded by an epimycium.
 This is a dense, fibrous connective tissue that envelops the entire muscle to protect it from injury or friction from surrounding structures.

 The epimycium merges with the muscle tendons to form a continuous structure.
 Tendons attach the muscle to bone to create movement at the joints.
 The epimycium also connects to the surrounding fascia, as well as the deeper connective tissue within the muscle (the perimysium and endomysium).